 Chapter FIVE: RESPONSE TO ADVERSITY

-Chapter SIX: THE CHAMPION WITHIN
+Chapter SEVEN: THE CHAMPION WITHIN

-Chapter SEVEN: SPLENDORED LOVE
+Chapter EIGHT: SPLENDORED LOVE

-Chapter EIGHT: GUIDING PRINCIPLES
+Chapter NINE: GUIDING PRINCIPLES

 Not every person in the team has to have the same outline.